 According to meteorologist Charles A. Doswell, there are problems with using the F-scale.
 “The real-world application of the F-scale has always been in terms of damage, not wind speed,” he told Science of the South.
 “Unfortunately, the relationship between the wind speeds and the damage categories has not been tested in any comprehensive way.”

 The tornado vortex signature appears on the radar as red/yellow (indicating high outbound velocity) and green/blue (inbound velocity) pixels occurring adjacent to each other over a relatively small area.
 This is also called a velocity couplet, and it’s associated with the mesocyclone, the rotating vortex of air within the supercell.
 Radar can also be used to detect a hook echo extending from the rear part of the storm, resulting from precipitation wrapping around the backside of the rotating updraft.
-Terrifyingly, radar can also detect the debris ball from a tornado; objects lofted into the air by a tornado reflect radar waves very well.
+Radar can also detect the debris ball from a tornado; objects lofted into the air by a tornado reflect radar waves very well.

-A year after the 2011 Super Outbreak, a team of scientists assessed 2000 adolescent survivors of the tornadoes for signs of major depressive episodes (MDE) and post-traumatic stress disorder (PTSD).
+A year after the 2011 Super Outbreak, scientists assessed 2000 adolescent survivors of the tornadoes for signs of major depressive episodes (MDE) and post-traumatic stress disorder (PTSD).
 Roughly 1 in 15 adolescents suffered from PTSD and 1 in 13 developed MDE.
 Unsurprisingly, both also occurred in greater frequency when a family member had been injured.
 Nearly one-third of the children surveyed suffered from hyperarousal—a state of tension produced by hormones released during the fight-or-flight reaction—and re-experiencing (or reliving) the event.